Renogy 15,000mAh Review

 This rating metric is a bit challenging to apply to small battery packs with integrated panels, like the 15,000.
-To attempt to use this battery pack as you would a traditional solar charger would result in frustration, as a 2W panel doesn't have the same charging capabilities as the X-Dragon 40W.
-We found it best to trickle charge the 15,000 via the power of the sun, when we were able to leave it out for hours.
-When taking this approach, charge interruption isn't an issue because your device will always be getting power from the battery itself, which is, in turn, getting refilled from the sun.
-The same can holds for the Qi 10,000mAh and the RavPower 25,000mAh.
+To attempt to use this battery pack as you would, a traditional solar charger would result in frustration, as a 2W panel doesn't have the same charging capabilities as a 40W panel.
+One would need to leave this battery pack in the sun for a few hours to see it receive a substantial amount of re-charge using solar.

 Multiple Device Charging Speed

 We were impressed with the durability and construction of the Renogy.
-The hard plastics used in the construction of this battery seem to be a little bit less durable than the soft silicone that encases the Qi and the RavPower battery packs.
+The hard plastics used in the construction seem to be a little bit less durable than the battery packs that are encased in soft silicone.
 That said, we had no issues when it came to the durability of this panel, even when leaving it in the sun for hours.

 Weight and Portability